Monitoring Country

 Microbat monitoring with ARUs

 Each bat species has unique calls, so the recordings can be analysed using specialised software that makes the calls visible as pictures, called spectrograms.
 By looking at the spectrograms, you can identify which bat species made the recorded calls.
-This method allows you to monitor the bat species that live in a place, telling you which bat species are present (species richness).
+This method tells you which bat species are present (species richness).

 Frog monitoring with ARUs